Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 If you’re new to Manila, spending the golden hour here is one of those simple pleasures that connects you to the city’s rhythm and its people.
 It’s a moment of calm and beauty worth making time for.

-10. Try Filipino Street Food at Quiapo Market
+10. Taste Authentic Filipino Street Food at Quiapo Market

 For an authentic taste of Manila, a visit to Quiapo Market is a must.
 This vibrant district is renowned for its street food stalls, which offer a diverse range of sweet and savory snacks, as well as exotic treats.
 Trying local specialties like isaw (grilled chicken intestines), balut (a fertilized duck egg), and taho (sweetened tofu) is a delicious way to immerse yourself in Filipino food culture.